ItsNgaDoan/nz-transport-emissions-analysis/README.md

 - Analyzed relationships between emissions, energy use, and economic growth
 - Implemented web scraping to collect additional external data
 - Developed the full Python notebook for analysis and visualisation

+## Academic Use Notice

+This project was completed as part of a group assignment at the University of Auckland and is shared for educational and portfolio purposes only.
+The work presented reflects collaborative academic effort.
+Unauthorised use, reproduction, or redistribution may violate academic integrity policies.